Facebook Pixel Tracker

 • Income tax: You’ll be responsible for your taxes.
 If you don’t have an accountant or tax expert, a good rule of thumb is to expect to pay 25% of yearly earnings after you subtract business expenses.

-• Work schedule: Once you’ve figured out your cost of living and business expenses, look at the year and plan out how much you’ll be working.
+• Work schedule: Once you’ve figured out your cost of living and other expenses, look at the year and plan out how much you’ll be working.
 Take into account sick days and holidays.

 Market standards for freelance rates vary based on the nature of your freelance work and your experience.
 Following our suggestions above can help you determine your baseline rate by considering your expenses and cost of living.
 Once you figure out how many days a year or hours a year you can work, do the math to determine what your exact hourly rate should be.

 Your freelance rates should never remain stagnant.
-If you don’t receive pushback on what you charge, you’re probably not charging enough.
+You're probably not charging enough if you don’t receive pushback on what you charge.
 So, how do you balance raising your rates and keeping existing clients?
 You don’t want to lose them by increasing your rates, but you also need to earn what you are worth and keep pace with inflation.

 You should consider increasing your rates for the following reasons: